RLBot/gui-installer/README.md

 ## About MSI

-MSI is short for MicroSoft Installer.
+MSI is short for [M]icro[s]oft [I]nstaller.
 All versions of Windows after Windows 2000 support it, and that was long before 64-bit OS were a thing.
 Therefore, none of our users should have a problem with this new installer.
 The installer is also very straight forward and intuitive, as all the user really has to do is click 'Next' a couple times.

 Source: [wikipedia.org/wiki/Windows_Installer](https://en.wikipedia.org/wiki/Windows_Installer)